JosephKemper/1000-Days-of-Code-Challenge/100 Days of Code Part 4.md

 # Day 440
 ### Friday, 26 January, 2024

 I am about half done with fleshing out the details for the features I plan to include in my project management app.
-From there, I will start planning out the classes and and from there, will start to actually build the program.
+From there, I will start planning out the classes and from there, will start to actually build the program.

+# Day 441
+### Saturday, 27 January, 2024

+I got the details for a few more features planned out.
+I am hoping to be done fleshing out the details for the features by next Saturday, then I get to start planning out what classes, functions, and variables I will need, and start building the UML diagrams for everything.